 Who Qualifies for Free Home Repair Grants in Texas?

-Eligibility rules vary by program, but most Texas home repair assistance programs focus on homeowners with low income and unsafe living conditions.
+Eligibility rules vary by program, but many Texas home repair assistance programs prioritize homeowners with low income and significant health, safety, accessibility, or housing-condition needs.

 You may qualify if you are: